Ford Hunger March: Aftermath

 All of the seriously wounded marchers were arrested, and the police chained many to their hospital beds after they were admitted for treatment.
 A nationwide search was conducted for William Z. Foster, but he was not arrested.
-No law enforcement or Ford security officer was arrested, although all reliable reports showed that only they had engaged in all the gunfire, resulting in deaths, injuries, and property damage.
+No law enforcement or Ford security officer was arrested, although all reliable reports showed that only they had engaged in gunfire, resulting in deaths, injuries, and property damage.
 The New York Times reported that "Dearborn streets were stained with blood, streets were littered with broken glass and the wreckage of bullet-riddled automobiles, and nearly every window in the Ford plant's employment building had been broken".

 The following day, Detroit newspapers reported sensational and mistaken accounts of the violence, apparently based on rumors or false police reports.
-The Detroit Times, for example, falsely claimed that Harry Bennett and four policemen had been shot.
-The Detroit Press said that "six shots fired by a communist hiding behind a parked car were cited by police Monday night as the match which touched off a riot at the Ford Motor Company plant."
-The Detroit Free Press wrote that "These professional Communists alone are morally guilty of the assaults and killings which took place before the Ford plant."
+The Detroit Free Press, for example, falsely claimed that Harry Bennett and four policemen had been shot.
+The Detroit Press said that "six shots fired by a communist hiding behind a parked car were cited by police Monday night as the match which touched off a riot at the Ford Motor Company plant".
+The Detroit Times wrote that "These professional Communists alone are morally guilty of the assaults and killings which took place before the Ford plant."
 The Mirror ran a headline saying "Red Leaders Facing Murder Trials".
+The national press was more critical of the security forces.
+The New York Herald Tribune wrote: "The Dearborn police are to be condemned for using guns on an unarmed crowd, for viciously bad judgment and for the killing of four men."

 In the following days, the local newspapers gathered more information and changed their tone, reassigning blame for the deaths and severe injuries of unemployed and unarmed workers.
 The Detroit Times, for example, said that "Someone, it is now admitted, blundered in the handling of the throng of Hunger Marchers that sought to present petitions at the Ford plant in River Rouge."
-The newspaper continued that 'The killing of obscure workmen, innocent of crime" was "a blow directed at the very heart of American institutions."
+It called "the killing of obscure workmen, innocent of crime ... a blow directed at the very heart of American institutions."
 The Detroit News reported that "Insofar as the demonstration itself had leaders present in the march, they appear to have warned the participants against a fight."